qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

      - [boolean]

        Default: False
-     - If ``True`` (checked) and dissolved is checked, features that do not overlap or touch to be exported as separate features
+     - If ``True`` (checked) and dissolved is checked, features that do not overlap or touch will be exported as separate features
        (instead of parts of a multipart feature).